Benderx2/athena_bot/README.md

 esoteric languages (current implementation includes brainf**k, unefunge, and underload).
 However it supports additional features such as expression evaluator; character counter; time display; decimal, binary, hexadecimal interconverter.

-It only requires the 'pytz' library, which can be feteched (on Ubuntu/Debian) using:
+It only requires the 'pytz' library, which can be fetched (on Ubuntu/Debian) using:

 ```
 apt-get install python-tz